hmok/ChatGPTBiomechanics/README.md

 # ChatGPTBiomechanics

-Let's do ChatGPT OpenAI and Biomechanics.
+Let's embark on an exciting journey with ChatGPT OpenAI and Biomechanics!

-Below is my roadmap, though the applications are just some basic examples.
-They can be expanded to all sort of human/animal studies.
-Just keep updating as I make progress.
-It is all free to feel free to share or let me know if you have any improvement ideas.
+Here's my roadmap that lays out the foundational applications of biomechanics, with only a few examples.
+But, these applications are merely the tip of the iceberg, as the potential of biomechanics extends to all types of human and animal studies.
+I'll be constantly updating this roadmap as I make progress, and it's free for all to access, use, and share.

+Please don't hesitate to share your thoughts or suggest any ideas for improvement.
+Together, we can unleash the full potential of biomechanics and pave the way for groundbreaking advancements in this field!

 ```mermaid
 graph TD;